Yale Law School’s Robert M. Cover Fellowship Program offers post-graduate fellowships to experienced attorneys interested in clinical law teaching.

 Yale Law School has long been a leader in training legal educators.
 The Cover Fellowship Program explicitly provides for the training of clinical legal educators, who provide a crucial dimension of modern legal education.

 About The Cover Fellowships

-The Cover Fellowship Program seeks to attract lawyers with at least five years of practice (or equivalent experience) who are interested in a long-term career in law school clinical teaching.
+The Cover Fellowship Program seeks to attract lawyers with two to five years of practice (or equivalent experience) who are interested in a long-term career in law school clinical teaching.
 Each fellowship starts during the summer and lasts for two years, with a stipend of about $46,000 per year.
 One new Cover Fellow is selected each year.

-Fellows work with one or more civil clinics, which include immigration, domestic violence, housing, transactional and general civil law.
+Fellows work with one or more civil clinics, which include immigration, housing, transactional and general civil law.

-The Robert M. Cover Fellowship in Public Interest Law is a two-year position beginning on or about July 1, 2013 in the Yale Law School clinical program.
+The Robert M. Cover Fellowship in Public Interest Law is a two-year position in the Yale Law School clinical program.
 The Fellowship is designed for a lawyer with at least two years of practice who is considering a career in law school clinical teaching.
-The 2013-2015 Fellow will work with the Worker & Immigrant Rights Advocacy Clinic (WIRAC).
+The 2013-2015 Fellow is currently working with the Worker & Immigrant Rights Advocacy Clinic (WIRAC).

 The Robert M. Cover–Allard K. Lowenstein Fellowship in International Human Rights Law is a two-year position for lawyers with international human rights or other relevant experience who are interested in preparing for a career in human rights practice or human rights clinical teaching.
 The Fellow will help supervise the Allard K. Lowenstein International Human Rights Clinic and coordinate activities of the Orville H. Schell, Jr. Center for International Human Rights.